-19. The new public (cultural institution) may be seen as a response to the criticism, by the Committee of Ministers in its 2015 Resolution, of the absence of a common institutional platform promoting issues common to all minority councils.
-While its establishment does not appear per se to raise any particular issues of concern, increased clarity should be provided, by the Law, with regard to the specific roles and functions of the three above-mentioned bodies: the organ of state administration, the proposed public institution, the Minority Fund.
+The cultural institution referred to in article 8a may be seen as a response to the 19. criticism, by the Committee of Ministers in its 2015 Resolution, of the absence of a common institutional platform promoting issues common to all minority councils.
+According to the Montenegrin authorities, it will actually not be an entirely new institution; such an institution has already been operating as a Centre for Minority Culture Preservation and Development, under a law which was repealed.
+The current draft law will thus provide a new legal framework for its organisation and operation.
+However, increased clarity should be provided, by the future Law, with regard to the specific roles and functions of the three above-mentioned bodies: the organ of state administration, the cultural institution, the Minority Fund.
 A clear delimitation of their respective mandates and scope of action would help avoid undue overlapping and difficulties in the implementation of the state's policy for the protection of national minorities.
-In addition to being more specific on the functions of the new institution (including in relation to the minority councils), the Law should provide the basic rules of its organisations, of its supervision by the organ of state administration (and, thereby, the degree of autonomy it will enjoy), and, in its Final and transitional provisions, should set specific time line for the start of the operation of the new institution.
+In addition to being more specific on the functions of the cultural institution (including in relation to the minority councils), the Law should provide the basic rules of its organisations, of its supervision by the organ of state administration (and, thereby, the degree of autonomy it will enjoy), and, in its Final and transitional provisions, should set specific time line for the start of the operation of the new institution.
+Article 8 should be made more specific in the light of the above comments.
+Also, its wording should be harmonized with article 42 č of the Final and transitional provisions, to make it clear that they both refer to the same - already operating - institution, i.e. the Centre for Minority Culture Preservation and Development